Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: DATA AND RESULTS

 \subsubsection{Combined Model}

 To complete the model, the most successful models from each stage can be combined.
+This integration represents the final step in constructing a digital twin that provides both categorical and continuous predictions of reactor states.
 A model can be defined in Tensorflow using a trained model from each stage as a functional layer.
-The result is a model which takes the input utilized in the first stage of the model and internally processes it for use in the second stage of the model.
+The result is a model that takes the input utilized in the first stage of the model and internally processes it for use in the second stage of the model.
 The output of the first stage is also utilized for the input in the second stage, as outlined in the training section.
 The full model with two functional layers and an input layer can be seen in Figure \ref{fig:17}.
 The selected first-stage model was a1, and the selected second-stage model was b2.

-The resultant DNN outputs both categorical and numerical predictions.
-Since DNNs are replicable, the predictions in each stage are the same as those from models a1 and b2.
-This final DNN can be functionally applied, retrofitted, and exported to function as a component in a larger system.
+This final model embodies digital twin supporting modules by providing synchronized and accurate predictions of reactor behavior, enabling real-time monitoring, predictive diagnostics, and operational optimization.
+The resultant DNN outputs both the categorical and numerical predictions.
+Since DNNs are replicable, the predictions in each stage are the same as the predictions from models a1 and b2.
+This final DNN can be functionally applied or retrofitted and exported to function as a component in a larger system.